-With 2 Olympic Gold Medals, 6 World Championship titles, James Cracknell OBE is an inspiring sportsman, athlete and adventurer.
+James Cracknell OBE is an inspiring sportsman, double Olympic gold medallist, athlete and adventurer.

-Only two years later in 2008, James paired up with Ben Fogle again, this time alongside Dr Ed Coats, in order to take part in the gruelling Amundsen Omega3 South Pole Race, which they successfully completed.
-This adventure was also broadcast on the BBC in 5 1 hour, prime-time Sunday night programmes, On Thin Ice.
+Only two years later in 2008, James paired up with Ben Fogle again, this time alongside Dr Ed Coats, to take part in the gruelling Amundsen Omega3 South Pole Race, which they successfully completed.
+This adventure was also broadcast on the BBC in 5 1 hour, prime-time Sunday night programmes, and was called On Thin Ice.
 Again, James wrote about this experience in his book, Race to the Pole.

 In 2010 he completed the Marathon des Sables, which consists of completing the equivalent of six marathons in six days.
 He then went on to complete the Yukon Arctic Ultra, cycling over 430 miles in the race across the frozen Alaskan countryside.